KKKKeZZZZ/what-I-ve-learned/README.md

    Then use this.name.substring() to get the specific attibute of the element you want.
 Then you can set all elements at the same time.

    p.s.
 I hope I can know this two weeks ago

+//26022021

+#7. url - absolute path & relative path, last guy does not care this feature, it really made some issues.

+   WIL: not using "/" in front of the url means relative path, otherwise is absolute path.
+They basicly talk about locating resources